alecbcs/lookout/README.md

 - `Golang`

+- If you'd like to use lookout as an installed program you must add your go directory to your [PATH](https://golang.org/doc/install#install).

 #### Build

+1. With go installed simply run `go get github.com/alecbcs/lookout`

+   or

-1. Clone this repository and run
+2. Clone this repository and run

-2. `go build` (This will build `lookout` into a binary you can add to your `bin`.)
+3. `go build` (This will build `lookout` into a binary you can add to your `bin`.)

-3. If you've added your go bin to your system PATH you can also run `go install`
+4. If you've added your go bin to your system PATH you can also run `go install`

 ## Usage